H&M’s Conscious Collection Features New Sustainable Materials

 Advertisement

 “The innovation behind sustainable materials never ceases to amaze," Johansson said in a press release.
-"Recycled silver is made from scrap metal with minimal environmental impact and Econyl is a 100% regenerated nylon fibre from nylon waste that support clean oceans.
-The way the materials feature in our Conscious Exclusive collection shows how the latest technology can be incorporated with time-honoured techniques for spectacular results."
+"Recycled silver is made from scrap metal with minimal environmental impact and Econyl is a 100% regenerated nylon fiber from nylon waste that support clean oceans.
+The way the materials feature in our Conscious Exclusive collection shows how the latest technology can be incorporated with time-honored techniques for spectacular results."

 The Conscious Exclusive collection launches in selected H&M stores around the world, as well as online at hm.com, on April 19.